conjure-cp/conjure-oxide/docs/src/documentation/types/sequences.md

 # Sequences
 ## What Are Sequences
 A sequence is a datatype for storing a series of values, where values can occur multiple times and ordering is preserved.
-It differs from a [matrix](https://github.com/conjure-cp/conjure-oxide/wiki/), in that:
-- Not recursive; i.e. the inner domain of a sequence cannot be another high-level type, it must be either an integer or a boolean.
-- Can have defined attributes; i.e. you can define a sequence to have varying lengths, and to restrict what values it can draw from it's inner domain.
+It differs from a [matrix](https://github.com/conjure-cp/conjure-oxide/wiki/), in that it can have defined attributes; i.e. you can define a sequence to have varying lengths, and to restrict what values it can draw from it's inner domain.

 ## Attributes